Comet (railcar): Comet V

 These cars were ordered in 1999 by NJ Transit and Metro-North Railroad and delivered between 2002 and 2004.
 Unlike previous series which were built by Bombardier, the Comet Vs were built by Alstom.
 The major external differences are a stainless-steel exterior, larger windows, and visible, roof-mounted air conditioning units.
+The Comet Vs usually operate as cab cars on trains bound for New York, as the cab cars "pull" the mix of Comet II and IV cars attached to the trains.
+Many trains servicing Hoboken Terminal operate using a set of 4 to 5 Comet V cars, as well.

 "Comaro" coaches

 The "Comet" name was also applied to two distinct orders of coaches used on NJ Transit lines.
-As both orders had connections to the Arrow series of electric multiple unit (EMU) cars, they have become known as "Comaros", a portmanteau of "Comet" and "Arrow", and a play on the Chevrolet Camaro.
+As both orders had connections to the Arrow series of electric multiple unit (EMU) cars, they have become known as "Comaros", a blend of "Comet" and "Arrow", and a play on the name of the Chevrolet Camaro.

 Comet IA

 Ten Comet IA cars (two cabs and eight trailers) were built in 1978 by General Electric for the MTA from surplus shells from Avco and Canadian Vickers remaining from the "Arrow III" EMU fleet built for NJDOT.
 They saw use primarily on the Port Jervis Line.
 These cars were retired in 2004 and scrapped by 2006.